innobright/help.innobright.com/src/licensing/rlm-web-interface.rst

 Using RLM's Web interface
 -------------------------

 Reprise software provides a web-based interface for administration of the running rlm process.
 This can be used to perform similar functions to rlmutil.
-The web server is started automatically on port 5054 when rlm is started.
-To see this just type localhost:5054 into a browser window on the license server.
+The web server is started automatically on port 5053 or 5054 when rlm is started.
+To see this just type localhost:5054 or localhost:5053 into a browser window on the license server.

 The web interface allows you to do many operations: